 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's start a k-neighbors classifier, our supervised machine learning model based on the values we've got so far.
-We're gonna save this time, the zipped up version of X and Y. We'll say data points equals a list made from zipping up X and Y. And we can look at data points here.
-And there they are.
+Let's start a k-nearest neighbors classifier, our supervised machine learning model based on the values we've got so far.
+This time, we'll save the zipped version of X and Y. We'll create a list of data points by zipping X and Y together, and we can now look at the data points.
+Here they are.

-This is the way before, but now we've saved them because we're gonna feed that to the k-nearest neighbors classifier.
-All right, first we create our k-nearest neighbors.
-We'll say KNN model is our k-nearest neighbors, our k-neighbors classifier.
+This is similar to before, but now we've saved them because we'll feed this data to the k-nearest neighbors classifier.
+First, we create our k-nearest neighbors classifier.
+We’ll define the KNN model as our k-nearest neighbors classifier.

-And we set the at number of neighbors to three.
-Three is a typical number, five is also a typical number.
-So this is how many different neighbors to look at when you're trying to look for the majority winner.
+We set the number of neighbors to three.
+Three is a typical number, and five is also common.
+This defines how many neighbors to consider when looking for the majority class.

-Now, which is this one the most like?
-And the more neighbors you include, the more accurate your model is gonna be, but also the more time intensive it will take, it'll be to train your model.
-A three is a fine midpoint.
-People tend to do more five these days.
+The more neighbors you include, the more accurate your model will be, but also the more time-intensive it will be to train.
+Three is a good midpoint.
+These days, people often use five neighbors.

-So that's why we use an odd number.
-All right, let's run that.
-And boom, we have a KNN model, but it's not trained yet.
+That’s why we use an odd number of neighbors.
+Let’s run that.
+Now we have a KNN model, but it's not trained yet.

-And it is now trained on the data in a little bit different way than the other one.
-It didn't make a new algorithm.
-Instead, it now has all the data it needs to use the k-nearest neighbors algorithm on any new points we tested on.
+It is now trained on the data, in a slightly different way than the previous model.
+It didn't create a new algorithm.
+Instead, it now has all the data it needs to apply the k-nearest neighbors algorithm to any new points we test.

-Let's test it, in fact.
-First, we're going to add a new data point.
-And then we're going to see how it does predicting it.
+Let’s test it, in fact.
+First, we'll add a new data point.
+Then we'll test how well it predicts the class of this new point.